scalgo/scalgoproto/doc/binary_coding.md

 Lists are encoded as follows.
 First the magic UInt32 0x3400BB46 is encoded.
 Then the number of elements in the list is encoded as a UInt32.
 Next the individual elements are encoded in order.

 * Int8, UInt16, UInt32, UInt64, Int8, Int16, Int16, Int6, Float32 and Float64 are encoded as basic types.
 For the floating point types NAN specifies that we do not have a value.
 For the integer types we always have a value.
-* Texts, Bytes, Lists and Tabels are encoded as the UInt32 offset of their magic word in the message.
+* Texts, Bytes, Lists and tables are encoded as the UInt32 offset of their magic word in the message.
 The special offset zero indicates that we do not have a value.
 * Bools are packed into bytes.
 Such that the value of the i'th bool can be found as (bytes[i>>3] >> (i & 7) & 1.
 * Enum values are encoded as UInt8.
 The special value 255 indicates that we do not have a value.

-### Tabels
+### tables
 Tables are encoded as follows.
 First the magic UInt32 id of the table is encoded.
 Then the length of the non variable length part of the table is encoded as a UInt32.
 Next the members of the table are encoded in turn:

 * Booleans: The next free bit (low to high) of the last bool byte is used to store the boolean value.
 If there are no free bits in the last bool byte.
 A new bool byte is appended and the least significant bit of this byte is used.
 * Bools and Struct: If marked as optional a boolean is encoded to represent if we have a value or not.
 Next the integer or struct is encoded.
 * Floats: The float is encoded as a basic type.
 If it is marked optional NAN is used to signal that it has no value.
-* Bytes, Texts, Lists and Tabels: Are encoded as a UInt32 offset of the magic of object in the message.
+* Bytes, Texts, Lists and tables: Are encoded as a UInt32 offset of the magic of object in the message.
 A zero offset denotes that there is no value.
 * VLList, VLBytes, VLText: The length of the list, bytes or text is encoded as a UInt32, the special length 0 indicates that we have no value.
 The content is encoded as Lists, Bytes and Text but without magic and length immediately after the table.
 That is at the location table.offset+table.length+8.
 * Union: The choice of union member is encoded as a UInt16.
 Where zero indicates no member and other members are numbered as they appear in the specification from 1.
 Next the length of the member is encoded as a UInt32.
 The content of the member is encoded as a Table, List, Bytes or Text but without the magic and length immediately after the table.
 That is at the location table.offset+table.length+8.